localstack/localstack-blog.github.io/content/2023-11-22-celebrating-50k-github-stars-localstack/index.md

 LocalStack, originally a side project, first garnered public attention with a post on [Hacker News](https://news.ycombinator.com/item?id=13966088) (also archived on the [Internet Archive](https://web.archive.org/web/20231122065745/https://news.ycombinator.com/item?id=13966088)).
 This post introduced the concept of a fully local mocking and testing framework for cloud applications, drawing the interest of the broader tech community, including notable AWS figures.
 A key moment in LocalStack's journey was when Jeff Barr, Chief Evangelist at AWS, [shared a tweet about LocalStack](https://twitter.com/jeffbarr/status/846382903210663936) (also archived on the [Internet Archive](https://chat.openai.com/c/c591ffcf-bd80-4de2-a6b1-ac5cf13d2903)), leading to an overnight surge in GitHub stars, with thousands joining our community.

-Here is a graphic that captures the watershed moment, and the subsequent growth of LocalStack as a project:
+Here is a graphic that captures the watershed moment and the subsequent growth of LocalStack as a project:

 <graphic>